General

 • Follow the instructions on the installer popup window.

-• You must agree to the software's Terms of service to be able to use it.
+• You must agree to the software's terms of service to use it.

 • For the Installation option, select Express.